Neutralite/INFR3830-W2021-Midterm/README.txt

 - Click outside of the chat box input field to return to play.

 Updates:
 - Current version of client can send things to exercise 3's UDP Server if that's set to listen on port 11112.
+- This only works if 127.0.0.1 is the first thing sent in chat.
 - Current version of server is unimplemented.

 Bugs: